statmike/vertex-ai-mlops/Applied GenAI/readme.md

 With Vertex AI, [pricing](https://cloud.google.com/vertex-ai/pricing#generative_ai_models) for LLMs is based on the model and the character count of the input + output.
 This makes pricing easy and transparent.
 Since the models measure input and output in tokens it can be helpful to use the `countTokens` method provided for models ([details here](https://cloud.google.com/vertex-ai/docs/generative-ai/get-token-count)).

-**Semantic Retrieval - Retrieval Augmented Generation (RAG)**

-A type of LLM is an embedding LLM which returns a vector of numbers to represent the input text, image, or combination (multimodal).
-These numbers relate to the words, their order, their meaning, and their cooperation - in other words semantic meaning of the input.
-These embeddings lead to an amazing general approach to identifying context for a question that can been automated without a lot of customization.

-By computing the distance between embeddingins for questions and pieces of information, sometimes called chunks (think lines, paragraphs, ...), a filtered list of most relevant content can be retrieved as context.

-At first pass this seems simple: match question to chunks, use chunks as context.
-However, the topic of retrieval can get deep, complex and very use-case specific.

 ---

 ## Example Workflows

-The following sections link to many notebook based examples of using LLMs as described above!
+The following sections links to many notebook based examples of using LLMs as described above!

 ---
 ### Summarization